chef-boneyard/chef-web-docs-2016/release_chef_12-1/includes_resource_dsc_script_attributes.rst

    * - ``flags``
      - |flags powershell| |dsc_script no_code| For example: ``flags ({ :EditorChoice => 'emacs', :EditorFlags => '--maximized' })``.
 Default value: ``nil``.
    * - ``imports``
      - Use to import |windows powershell_dsc_short| resources from a module.
-To import all resources from a module:
+To import all resources from a module, specify only the module name:

        .. code-block:: ruby

           imports module_name

-       To import only specified resources:
+       To import specific resources, specify the module name and then the name for each resource in that module to import:

        .. code-block:: ruby